huynguyen789/AIToDoList/document.md

    - Replaced dropdown with button grid
    - Added visual styling for better UX
    - Implemented in both creation and editing interfaces

+3. **Added Multiple To-Do Lists Feature**
+   - Created TodoList interface to represent separate to-do lists
+   - Updated TasksState to manage multiple to-do lists
+   - Created TodoListSelector component for creating, selecting, and deleting to-do lists
+   - Modified TasksContext to handle operations on multiple to-do lists
+   - Added migration utility to convert existing tasks to the new format
+   - Updated UI to display the active to-do list and its tasks

+4. **Removed Category Feature**
+   - Simplified the data model by removing TaskCategory enum and related fields
+   - Removed CategorySelector component
+   - Updated task creation and filtering to no longer use categories
+   - Streamlined the UI by focusing on to-do lists instead of categories

+5. **Reorganized UI Layout**
+   - Moved TodoListSelector to the top for better visibility
+   - Simplified the layout to make it more intuitive
+   - Improved the flow from selecting a list to working with tasks

 ## Known Issues